A pair of white ceramic parrots, 1950.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Eclectic furniture dates back to the 19th century, during which the prevailing Biedermeier style was popular.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
-Materials were selectively chosen to further emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and reliefs.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Mythology and ancient times also inspired this style, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for an exclusive antique that suits your interior.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique suitable for your interior.

 Attributes / Details